Aneurysms of the portal vein are extremely rare and represent only 3% of all aneurysms of the venous system 1.

 Both congenital and acquired causes have been proposed.
 Acquired causes may include 2-3:

-- portal hypertension: could be contributory but is not essential to the development of portal venous system aneurysms and majority of patients do not have portal hypertension or chronic liver disease.
+- portal hypertension: could be contributory but is not essential to the development of portal venous system aneurysms; indeed, the majority of patients do not have portal hypertension or chronic liver disease

 - necrotising pancreatitis

 The most common locations for aneurysms of the portal venous system are 2-3:

 - splenomesenteric venous confluence

 - intrahepatic portal vein branches at bifurcation sites

 The rarest locations are the splenic, mesenteric, and umbilical veins.